-enable Change to the Privileged EXEC mode. clear factoryDeletes the configuration profiles from the r volatile memory and from the external memory If an external memory is connected, then th device also deletes the configuration profiles in the external memory.After a brief period, the device restarts and the delivery settings. ory. e saved
+enable Change to the Privileged EXEC mode. clear factory Deletes the configuration profiles from the non- volatile memory and from the external memory.
+If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
+After a brief period, the device restarts and loads the delivery settings.